Anchorage restaurants, already beleaguered, making drastic changes to deal with omicron

 Restaurateur Jack Lewis co-owns and runs multiple local restaurants, including FireTap Alehouse in South Anchorage, Peanut Farm near the Old Seward Highway, Krispy Kreme in Northeast Anchorage, Burger-Fi in Midtown and McGinley’s Pub downtown, which has remained closed since early in the pandemic.

-Lewis temporarily closed FireTap for two days last week after a worker tested positive for COVID-19, long enough for the rest of the staff to get negative test results, he said.
+Lewis temporarily closed FireTap for two days last week after a worker tested positive for COVID, long enough for the rest of the staff to get negative test results, he said.

 “I wake up in the morning with a cold chill.
 And it’s not because my house is not heated,” Lewis said.
 “I’m afraid to look at my phone to see, jeepers creepers, do I have a text about, ‘Jack, we got a problem with a manager or co-worker.’
 And that’s usually the first decision that I make for the day.
 Is everybody healthy?
 Can we open up all operations?
 I’m still starting the day like that.”